Are you looking for how to get more interior design clients?

-Joining professional organisations such as the British Institute for Interior Designers is a great way to make yourself stand from your competitors.
+Joining professional organisations such as the British Institute for Interior Designers is a great way to make yourself stand from your interior designer competitors.
 These institutions often have pretty strict guidelines to be able to join so can’t be joined by just anybody.

 They can help you get more clients in a variety of ways:

 Using the BIID as an example, they run numerous networking events all over the UK to connect interior designers together as well as relevant suppliers and potential partners in the industry.
 These can be great at acquiring new clients in future.

 You get a dedicated profile page on their site where potential clients can find you – the BIID can be a starting point for many looking for interior designers so is a great place to be featured with client referrals sent directly to your inbox.

 The BIID offers access to exclusive media and public speaking opportunities.
 Whilst these may not be everyone’s cup of tea – they provide a great platform to raise your own profile in the industry to become more known and drive clients directly to your interior design services.

 In addition to these client-driving factors, they often provide a lot of training to keep you up to date with the latest technologies, are available to give legal, HR and similar guidance as well as having exclusive access to discounts for insurance or suppliers.

 Instagram is the social media of choice at present and it fits perfectly into the interior design industry with its heavy imagery focus.

 It can be an incredibly powerful tool to increase awareness of your interior design business and can showcase your style to potential clients all around the world.

 Consistency is key, when someone lands on your profile then they should understand what you are all about.
 The style you resonate from your imagery – if you’ve got them this far this should be enough to convince them to follow you.